Here is a

 - Hugh Williamson: This Pennsylvania born physician settled in North Carolina and

 later helped form and signed the federal constitution of the United States after

 being appointed as one of North Carolina’s delegates to the Constitutional

 Convention in 1787.

-- Maya Angelou: Born Marguerite Johnson in St. Louis and raised in rural Arkansas,
+- Maya Angelou: Born Marguerite Johnson in St. Louis and raised in rural Arkansas, Angelou lived in

-a novelist and poet.
 Among her most famous works is "I Know Why the Caged Bird

 - Clyde Edgerton: Edgerton, a

 native of Bethesda, North Carolina, has achieved national recognition for his novels,